ryancampbell514/HeatSmoothing/README.md

 ## Experiments

-The code is tested with python3 and PyTorch v1.5.0 (CUDA version 10.2).
+The code is tested with python3 and PyTorch v1.5.0 (along with torchvision and CUDA toolkit version 10.2).
 See https://pytorch.org/get-started/locally/ for installation details.

 Then clone this repository and run `cd HeatSmoothing`.